Websoft9Archive/ansible-template/README.md

 ## License

-[GNU Lesser General Public License v3.0](/License.md), Additional Terms: It is not allowed to publish free or paid image based on this project in any Cloud platform's MarketPlace
+[MIT](http://opensource.org/licenses/MIT), Additional Terms: It is not allowed to publish free or paid image based on this project in any Cloud platform's MarketPlace

 Copyright (c) 2016-present, Websoft9